flyteorg/flyte/rsts/concepts/tasks.rst

  - Tasks that call web services

 Flyte ships with some defaults, for example running a simple python function does not need any hosted service, so Flyte knows how to execute these tasks on Kubernetes.
-Turns out these are the vastt majority of tasks in ML and Flyte is deftly adept at handling a very large scale on kubernetes. this is achieved by implementing a unique scheduler on top of K8s.
+Turns out these are the vast majority of tasks in ML and Flyte is deftly adept at handling a very large scale on kubernetes. this is achieved by implementing a unique scheduler on top of K8s.

 Dynamic Tasks